regionmask/regionmask/docs/defined_scientific.rst

 Giorgi Regions
 ==============

-The Giorgi reference regions, originally rectangular regions proposed in Giorgi and Francisco, 2000 were used in the third and fourth assessment reports of the Intergovernmental Panel on Climate Change (IPCC).
+The Giorgi reference regions, rectangular regions proposed in Giorgi and Francisco, 2000 were used in the third and fourth assessment reports of the Intergovernmental Panel on Climate Change (IPCC).